 I definitely think social media can boost your mood, but in the right doses and with the right people and accounts.

-17. Finally, be honest about your feelings with someone else.
+18. Be honest about your feelings with someone else.

 Confide in a friend, counselor or other trusted person about how you are feeling.
 A good cry with a friend is healing medicine.